LispCookbook/cl-cookbook/type.md

 You can use the macro [`deftype`][deftype] to define a new type-specifier.

 Its argument list can be understood as a direct mapping to elements of rest part of a compound type specifier.
-They are be defined as optional to allow symbol type specifier.
+They are defined as optional to allow symbol type specifier.

 Its body should be a macro checking whether given argument is of this type